-Dar Al Marefa is a school that starts from the child, working together in partnership with parents in the child’s best interests.
-We believe that every child deserves the best possible start in life and is entitled to the support that will enable them to fulfil their unique potential.
+The IB Primary Years Programme (PYP) Early Years lays the foundation for future learning for students aged 3 – 5.
+We believe that every child deserves the best possible start in life and is entitled to the support that will enable them to fulfil their unique potential from an early age.

 Our approach in Early Years is shaped and influenced by the International Baccalaureate® Primary Years Programme (IBPYP), that provides a framework within on which we develop quality learning experiences.

-Play is the primary means through which children learn, find stimulation, establish their own wellbeing and happiness.
+Play plays an essential role in establishing students’ well-being and happiness.
+It helps them learn and find stimulation.
 It is their route to growth – physical, intellectual and emotional – and is the most important activity that a child can undertake in the pursuit of learning.

 Building strong positive relationships between educators and students is a key element to our success.
 Our students feel cared for, listened to, and secure in a safe learning environment.

-Much focus is placed on the development of social skills, including effective speaking and listening, to provide children with a solid base from which to begin their lifelong learning journey.
+We place extensive focus on their development of social skills, including effective speaking and listening, to provide children with a solid base from which to begin their lifelong learning journey.